 Develop a form or customize the sample form Patient Request to Access Records (Records Release).

-Enter into agreement with any entity that the dental practice allows to have access to patient information for nonclinical purposes.
-The agreement is to ensure privacy and security of the information.
+Enter into an agreement with any entity that the dental practice allows having access to patient information for nonclinical purposes.
+The agreement is to ensure the privacy and security of the information.
 Ensure business associate agreements made before 2010 have been amended to include the business associate’s obligation to comply with the HIPAA Security Rule.